 This beach town is known to have an energetic and lively nightlife where you can find good food, great drinks, and dancing.
 If you're not into nightlife but prefer natural adventures instead, mellow sunset cruises on traditional dhow sailboats are offered.

-You can also go fishing, partake in laid back horseback riding tours, kayak, or see the beach from above by going parasailing.
+You can also go fishing, partake in laid-back horseback riding tours, kayak, or see the beach from above by going parasailing.
 Additionally, the crystal clear water of Nungwi is ideal for snorkeling and scuba diving and features thriving coral reefs.

 Paje Beach is one of the most beautiful beaches in Zanzibar.
 It is also one of the best beaches for water sports.
-Kite surfing, snorkeling, and scuba diving are the biggest attractions for both tourists and locals here.
-The translucent waters make it ideal for underwater exploration for divers and swimmers.
+Notably, the translucent waters make it an ideal underwater exploration area for divers and swimmers.

-After spending the day in the sun and surf, it is time for no shower happy hour at any local bar or restaurant where you can fill up on the freshest of seafood and cheap, refreshing drinks.
+After spending the day in the sun and surf, it is time for 'no shower happy hour' at any local bar or restaurant.
+You can fill up on the freshest seafood and cheap, refreshing drinks.

-Secluded and serene, Pongwe Beach is ideal for a romantic getaway or anyone needing a quiet, solo holiday.
-There are only a handful of places to eat and sleep at here, giving it a different feel than some of the previously mentioned beaches, which are more geared to tourists.
+Secluded and serene, Pongwe Beach is ideal for a romantic getaway.
+There are only a handful of places to eat and sleep here, giving it a different feel than some of the previously mentioned beaches, which are more geared to tourists.
 You will have to book far in advance to guarantee a spot on the remote beach.

-You won't find bars and restaurants lining the streets, but what you will see is untouched, soft white-sand beaches lined with plush palm trees.
+You won't find bars and restaurants lining the streets, but what you will see is untouched, soft white sand lined with lush palm trees.
 Pongwe is a haven for the classic beach bum.
-While other beaches in Zanzibar are primed for water sports, this spot is perfect for working on your tan.
+While other beaches on Zanzibar are primed for water sports, this spot is perfect for working on your tan.

 From sunrise to sunset, you can spend the day relaxing and reading a book, napping in a hammock, or taking a walk to admire the thriving flora and fauna.